Cavatappi Pasta Recipe

 - Italian seasoning – This is the dry herb mix found in the spice aisle at the grocery store.
 Or, you can make your own at home using this recipe for Italian Seasoning.

 - Salt – I used pink Himalayan salt, but use any salt you have on hand in your kitchen.

 - Ground black pepper – Or add to taste.
 This is optional but tasty.

 - Garlic granules – I used garlic granules for ease.
 But if you prefer to use fresh garlic 2 to 4 minced cloves should do the trick.
 I would sauté it slightly with the sausage before adding it to the pasta.
 (You can also use garlic powder)

 - Parmesan cheese – This is optional.
 I didn’t use it at all, but it would be delicious if you want to use it.
 Simply sprinkle some on as a garnish at serving.

 This delicious salad is easy to make and works great as either a side dish or a main course.

 Served as a main course, a green salad with some Italian dressing would be a great companion.

 To make this dish:

 Fill a large pot with water.
 To the pot, add 1 tbsp. salt and set to boil.
-Cook the pasta to package directions using the saltwater.
-Drain the pasta and transfer to a mixing bowl.
+Cook the pasta to the package directions using salted water.
+Drain the pasta and transfer it to a mixing bowl.
 Note that if you are using gluten-free pasta, you’ll want to rinse it after cooking.
 If using regular pasta, do not rinse it.
 Simply drain.